For the Huggers

 What was he thinking, leaving us here without his physical presence?

 Thirty-three years doesn’t seem long enough.
-I wasn’t around then.
+I wasn’t around when Jesus walked the earth.

 Back then, Jesus touched with his hands.